cocotb/cocotb/documentation/source/quickstart.rst

 The test is written in Python.
 Cocotb wraps your top level with the handle you pass it.
-In this documentation, and most of the examples in the project, that handle is **dut**, but you can pass your own preferred name in instead.
-The handle is used in all python files referencing your RTL project.
+In this documentation, and most of the examples in the project, that handle is ``dut``, but you can pass your own preferred name in instead.
+The handle is used in all Python files referencing your RTL project.
 Assuming we have a toplevel port called ``clk`` we could create a test file containing the
 following: